meteoswiss-mdr/pyrad/README.md

 # Development
 We welcome contributions, suggestions of developments and bug reports.

+Suggestions of developments and bug reports should use the [Issues page of the github repository](https://github.com/meteoswiss-mdr/pyrad/issues).

 The process to contribute by partners external to MeteoSwiss is described in the [user manual](./doc/pyrad_user_manual.pdf).

 # Disclaimer